-''' javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.common.subtyping.SubtypingChecker \ -Aquals=myPackage.qual.MyQual,myPackage.qual.OtherQual MyFile.java ...
-The annotations listed in -Aquals must be accessible to the compiler during compilation in the classpath.
-In other '''
+''' javac -classpath /full/path/to/myProject/bin:/full/path/to/myLibrary/bin \ -processor org.checkerframework.common.subtyping.SubtypingChecker \ -Aquals=myPackage.qual.MyQual,myPackage.qual.OtherQual MyFile.java ... '''

 The annotations listed in -Aquals must be accessible to the compiler during compilation in the classpath.
 In other words, they must already be compiled (and, typically, be on the javac classpath) before you run the Subtyping Checker with javac.
 It is not sufficient to supply their source files on the command line.